 Professionals in the TRICARE network authorized to provide marital therapy include psychiatrists, psychologists, certified psychiatric nurse specialists, clinical social workers and certified marriage and family therapists.
 TRICARE-authorized pastoral and mental health counselors can provide therapy or counseling services under a physician’s supervision.

-After the first eight visits, non-active duty beneficiaries must get authorization from their regional health care contractor to continue treatment.
 To reduce their out-of-pocket expenses, beneficiaries are encouraged to use a TRICARE network provider.

 Call now and make an appointment!